aboe026/software-update-checker/README.md

 #### Unit Tests

-Unit tests are for stateless logic tests on small, contained parts of the code base, and can be run with
+Unit tests are for stateless logic tests on small, contained parts of the code base (ideally not reliant on/mock anything outside their scope), and can be run with

 ```sh
 npm run test:unit